 Proof of vaccinations or titers (first class only).
 Failure to provide proof of vaccinations may eliminate you from participation.

 A 4-6ft nylon or leather leash (no flexi/extendable/retractable leashes).

 Your dog should be wearing a regular flat collar that does not include a sliding plastic snap (these have been known to pop open/break and are potentially dangerous as a result).
 A well fitted body harness is also accepted/preferred.
 A martingale collar or head halter are acceptable as long as they are fitted correctly and not used in a manner to correct, cause pain, fear or to punish the dog.

 Note: The following tools are strictly prohibited; any and all shock equipment, choke chains, slip collars/slip leads, pinch/prong collars and retractable leashes or any tool or technique designed or used in a manner to cause injury, pain or fear to a dog.
 For more information visit the Resources Page on our website or; www.ipdta.org for detailed links/research.

 Healthy soft training treats with a lot of aroma.
 A variety of treats will be available at our facility to purchase if you don’t have anything or run out.

 Bring your dog on a fairly empty stomach with at least a 4 hr window since any meal.
 If your normal evening feeding time is close to the time of class, we recommend adjusting the schedule to suit or skipping the evening meal and feed them that one when you come home from class instead (deduct the quantity of treats used in class).
 This is to prevent any cramping or bloat due to exercises and/or playtime, and maintain the value of the temporary training treats used to focus and motivate your dog.

-Dog handlers should dress appropriately.
+Handlers should dress appropriately.
 During cold/rain/inclement/extreme heat/humidity, classes will be held indoors.
 When the weather permits, classes will held outdoors.
 Handlers should be wearing comfortable, rubber soled shoes (no bare feet, plastic soles, flip-flops, dress shoes/high heels).

 Male dogs over six months of age must be neutered.
 Females in season are not permitted.